sloreti/tf-guidelines/README.md

 > "Take care of your tools and they will take care of you."

-When creating new projects the following checklist should be completed before start coding the actual requirements and sharing the codebase with the team:
+When creating new projects complete the following checklist before starting to code the actual requirements and sharing the codebase with the team:

 - [ ] Follow the naming conventions.
   - GOOD: Platform repositories uses `tf-[name]` lowercase, so the new repository will be named `tf-cms`.
   - BAD: Break the convention with `TFCMS`, `tfcms`, or similar.
 - [ ] Create `.gitignore` for all the operating-systems (MacOS|Windows|Linux).
   - GOOD: Use https://www.gitignore.io/api/linux,macos,windows
-- [ ] Add to `.gitignore` the platform specific ignore blobs (Node.js, Python, Go, etc).
+- [ ] Add the platform specific ignore blobs to `.gitignore` (VS Code, Node.js, Python, Go, etc).
   - GOOD: Use https://www.gitignore.io
-- [ ] **Setup the testing suite with at least one passing test** so serves as reference for the future development.
+- [ ] **Setup the testing suite with at least one passing test**, to serve as a reference for future development.
 - [ ] Setup a code linter & formatter.
-This will help with the consistency of the code during it's development.
+This will help with the consistency of the code during its development.
   - GOOD: Use [tokenfoundry/eslint-config](https://github.com/tokenfoundry/eslint-config).
 - [ ] If you need to expose a PORT do not collide with the port of the other projects.
 - [ ] Set the metadata information (`package.json`) versioning to `0.0.0`.